 To effectively measure the brainwaves of the patient, a therapist will use an EEG machine.
 This machine measures the appropriate brainwave activity through the use of multiple electrodes or sensors.

 These sensors can are:

-Depending on the severity of the condition, a therapist is likely to suggest twice per week sessions.
-While this frequency might not be necessary for every patient, it is initially helpful to increase the training rate to produce quicker results.
-Once a patient is expressing better sleep at home, then the number of visits per week can diminish.
-As a patient masters one tonal Theta threshold, then the amplitude is increased.
+Depending on the severity of the condition, a therapist is likely to suggest twice-per-week sessions.
+While this frequency might not be necessary for every patient, increasing the training rate to produce quicker results is initially helpful.
+Once a patient expresses better sleep at home, the number of visits per week can diminish as a patient masters one tonal Theta threshold and the amplitude increases.

 Over time, the patient will establish mastery of the practice and self-regulate on their own.
 Neurofeedback is not only a useful tool for the treatment of insomnia but helps treat other psychophysiological conditions as well.
 The success comes from rapid learning and conditioning of brainwave activity for desired effects, which allow patients to self-regulate treatment and leave them feeling in control and empowered.

 If you want to learn more about insomnia and how your accident has caused sleep loss, contact a caring, attentive brain injury lawyer at Ehline Law Firm, Personal Injury Attorneys, now at (213) 596-9642.